magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Alias
 -----

-| Alias to dial between sip accounts from the same AccountCode (company).
+| Alias to dial between SIP users from the same AccountCode (company).